cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 To get/set the content of an element, use the `innerHTML` method (to insert HTML directly into the DOM), or alternately `innerText` or `textContent` to set element text *only*.

-Note that `<script/>` tags inserted by setting an element’s `innerHTML` are *not* executed, however!
+Note that `<script/>` tags inserted by setting an element's `innerHTML` are *not* executed, however!

 ## Defense

 The key to defending against XSS is really to get your encoding right.
-User-generated code that’s passed off to JavaScript needs to be JavaScript-escaped first.
-User-generated code that’s written into the DOM needs to be HTML-escaped first.
+User-generated code that's passed off to JavaScript needs to be JavaScript-escaped first.
+User-generated code that's written into the DOM needs to be HTML-escaped first.
 Know what the context is of your data, and escape/unescape appropriately when writing data from one context to another!

 ## References